dezhangxd/taws/README.md

 ## How to Build

-To build the Mallob base container:
+To build the Pkis base container:

 1. Navigate to the `base` subdirectory.
 2. Run `docker build -t pkis-base .`

-To build the Mallob leader container:
+To build the Pkis leader container:

 1. Navigate to the `leader` subdirectory.
 2. Run `docker build -t pkis:leader .`

-To build the Mallob worker container:
+To build the Pkis worker container:

 1. Navigate to the `worker` subdirectory.
 2. Run `docker build -t pkis:worker .`